firemodels/fds/Utilities/Firebot/README.txt

    the repositories to work with.
 Note that the account name should be a domain or functional account name for Matlab to work.

+2. Ensure that the Intel compilers and the Intel Inspector are installed.

-2. Ensure that Python is installed.
+3. Ensure that Python is installed.

-3. Ensure that a queue named 'firebot' is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
+4. Ensure that a queue named 'firebot' is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
+Test the 'qstat' command on firebot's account.

-4. Ensure that Matlab is installed system-wide and can be started with the command 'matlab'.
+5. Ensure that Matlab is installed system-wide and can be started with the command 'matlab'.

-5. Add the following lines to firebot's ~/.bashrc file:
+6. Add the following lines to firebot's ~/.bashrc file:

     export IFORT_COMPILER=/opt/intel/composerxe
     export IFORT_COMPILER_LIB=/opt/intel/composerxe/lib